UWCubeSat/found/README.md

-# FOUND: FOUND Open-Source Universal Navigation Determiner
+# FOUND: Open-Source Universal Navigation Determiner

 FOUND is a system that Earth satellites can use to calculate their orbits using pictures taken by the satellite of Earth.
 It is being developed at Husky Satellite Lab, a CubeSat team at the University of Washington.
 It will be deployed and tested on HuskySat-2, the team's next mission.